-Most horror movies are cliched.
-There’s at least one chase scene.
-Someone or something jumps out of the shadows and scares the hell out of someone, and it turns out to be nothing.
+Most horror movies are clichéd.
+There’s always at least one chase scene.
+Then, someone or something jumps out of the shadows and scares the hell out of someone.
+It turns out to be nothing.
 The monster gets killed only to come back when the protagonists least expect it.

 People have a survival instinct.
+That’s the takeaway from the best horror movies.
 Deep down, you know you might be taken out by these things you’re afraid of and worry about.
 You’re not going to go down without a fight, however.
 Deep down, you know that fear and anxiety aren’t helpful.

-These dreams usually feature being chased, things popping out of the shadows, fear, an inability to scream, and sometimes a feeling of being lost.
+Like the movies, these dreams usually feature tropes like being chased, things popping out of the shadows, fear, an inability to scream, and sometimes a feeling of being lost.

 Your subconscious is putting you through the paces so that you don’t end up like a supporting character in a cheesy horror movie, figuratively or literally.